**Hey everyone! FYI this article contains MAJOR spoilers for Doomsday Clock! Enjoy!**

 I’ve said in the past that I’ve never been a fan of the Lex Luthor/Clark Kent high school friendship, so if you put that aside, again, I ask why.
 Why Superboy?
 What’s the point?
 I would think it makes the character feel more juvenile to broader audiences to have existed.
 Thank goodness we never had Batboy or Wonder Girl adventures in those characters’ childhoods.

 Is it Earth-shattering?
 No. Am I even reading Superman right now?
-Not really, unless collected editions from the library from the prior year count.
+Not really, unless collected editions from the library.
 I guess I’m not complaining so much as just trying to wrap my brain around what the appeal is, while trying to once again affirm how much Byrne did overall for the character so many years ago.

 And don’t get me wrong, Geoff Johns is still great!